Abarroso2/TestAutomation/README.md

 # Test Automation

-Welcome to the Automation POC Challenge
+Welcome to the Automation POC

 To run the tests: